How Do I Know If I Have Meningitis?

 I’ve Recovered From Meningitis, But I’ve Been Told My Lingering Symptoms May Be Permanent.
 What Can I Do?

 If you’re suffering from complications of a prior case of meningitis, you may have a long road of recovery ahead of you.
 Physical therapy, speech therapy, occupational therapy, special education, medications, pain relief, and medical devices may all be needed to help you lead the life you want.
 You may also be wondering, “Was any of this preventable?”
-Some people find it helpful to consult with an attorney once they know a little more about their future holds.
+Some people find it helpful to consult with an attorney once they know a little more about what happened and what their future holds.

 A skilled legal team can find the answers to these and other pressing questions: